 Do you offer financial aid?

-The Financial Aid Office at the Bloomberg School provides assistance with federal and private loans, veteran's benefits like the GI Bill, and the Federal Work-Study Program.
+The Financial Aid Office at the Bloomberg School provides assistance with federal and private loans and the Federal Work-Study Program.
 For more information, be sure to visit the Financial Aid Office.

 Phone inquiries made to 410-955-3543 are answered Monday through Friday, 8 a.m. to 12 p.m., allowing us the afternoon to process application materials.